christianp/behind-the-design-of-numbas/source/pattern-matching.rst

     Its behaviour depends on the type of the token at the top of ``ruleTree``:

     * A capturing operator: the rule must be of the form ``subRule ; name`` - if ``exprTree`` matches ``subRule``, then capture it under ``name``.

+    * An :dfn:`identified capturing` operator: the rule must be of the form ``subRule ;= name``.
+      All parts of the expression that are captured under this name must be equal.

     * A name: use :func:`matchName`.